Tax Amnesty/Voluntary Disclosure Program (2019) – How to File

 Not if you were willful.
 If you are fans of our blog, you will know that are very passionate about IRS Voluntary Disclosure.

-We discuss this topic of going Streamlined when you were Willful or acted with Reckless Disregard often, because we have firsthand information of certain attorneys who will literally take a potential client, tell them not to go OVDP or IRS Voluntary Disclosure – when the Attorney KNOWS the client is willful — and that even though they cannot qualify for streamlined or reasonable cause, these attorneys still refer the client to Streamlined or Reasonable Cause anyway, so they can make a quick buck at your expense.
+We discuss this topic of going Streamlined when you were Willful or acted with Reckless Disregard often.
+That is because we have firsthand information of certain attorneys who behave unethically.
+They will literally take a potential client and tell them not to go OVDP or IRS Voluntary Disclosure – when the Attorney KNOWS the client is willful.
+They know the client cannot qualify for streamlined or reasonable cause.
+Still, these attorneys still refer the client to Streamlined or Reasonable Cause anyway, so they can make a quick buck at your expense.

 Click Here to learn more about the dangers of going Streamlined when you were Willful.